Mitchell-Lee-93/kitti-lego-loam/README.md

-# LeGO-LOAM,A-LOAM for kitti dataset
+# LeGO-LOAM for kitti dataset

-This repository contains modified code of LeGO-LOAM and A-LOAM to run and evaluate with kitti-data set.
+This repository contains modified code of LeGO-LOAM to run and evaluate with kitti-data set.
 If you run the code, you'll get the trajectory results in KITTI groundtruth format and directly evalutate with EVO-eval kit.

 Modified code